apache/ozone/hadoop-hdds/docs/content/feature/FairCallQueue.md

 FairCallQueue
 ===

-This document contains information for setting up the `FairCallQueue` feature with Ozone and testing it in a docker based dev cluster.
+This document contains information for setting up the `FairCallQueue` feature with Ozone.
 In order for `FairCallQueue` to be enabled and used, Hadoop RPC must be used as transport protocol for OM - S3G communication.
-There is no implementation for gRPC.
+There is no implementation for gRPC yet.

-There is a custom `IdentityProvider` implementation for Ozone that must be specified in the configuration, otherwise there is no S3G impersonation which makes the `FairCallQueue` ineffective since it's only reading one user.
+There is a custom `IdentityProvider` implementation for Ozone that must be specified in the configuration, otherwise there is no S3G impersonation which makes the `FairCallQueue` ineffective since it's only reading one user, the Ozone super user instead of the S3G client user.

 ## Configuration